eProsima/Fast-DDS-monitor/docs/rst/user_manual/explorer_panel.rst

 =========
 This panel displays all the :ref:`dds_entities` that have been discovered by the monitor so far under every DDS domain or Discovery Server monitored.
-This panel displays specific DDS entities related with the Fast DDS Monitor entity currently selected (see :ref:`selected_entity`).
+This panel displays specific DDS entities related with the DDS Monitor entity currently selected (see :ref:`selected_entity`).
 For example, it is possible to track the DDS entities created from an application running on a specific *Host*, *User*, or *Process*, as well as the DDS entities that are working on a specific DDS domain or are publishing or